Back to Me (Fantasia album)

-Back to Me is the third studio album by American singer and songwriter Fantasia.
-It was released on August 24, 2010, by J Records.
+Back to Me is the third studio album by American singer Fantasia.
+It was released by J Records on August 24, 2010.
+Her first project in four years, much of the album was conceived after Fantasia had ventured into musical acting, starring as Celie in the Broadway musical The Color Purple, with production provided by Chuck Harmony, Jim Jonsin, Los Da Mystro, Pop & Oak and others.
 The album's title was suggested to her by comedian Steve Harvey, when Barrino visited his morning radio program.

-The album sold 117,000 in its first week, debuting at number two on the US Billboard 200 and at number one on the Billboard R&B/Hip-Hop Albums chart, making it Fantasia's highest charting album as of September 2010.
+The album earned largely positive reviews from music critics who declared it a strong comeback.
+Back to Me sold 117,000 in its first week, debuting at number two on the US Billboard 200 and at number one on the Billboard R&B/Hip-Hop Albums chart, becoming her highest-charting album by then.
+The album received a Best R&B Album nod at the Grammy Awards, while lead single "Bittersweet" won in the Best Female R&B Vocal Performance category.
+To promote the album, Barrino embarked on her first solo concert tour, Back to Me Tour in the fall of 2010.

 Background

-The album was originally set for release in early 2010, but after an underperforming first single and numerous leaks, J Records ordered more tracks for the album, postponing the album's release until further studio sessions, and stronger singles were recorded.
-Her label recruited Claude Kelly to add a more contemporary, commercial sound to the album.
-The project's lead single, "Bittersweet" was released to iTunes on May 11, 2010, and was performed live on American Idol, while a new release date was set for July 27, 2010.
-The album was again pushed back to August 10, 2010 and finally to August 24, 2010.

-To promote the album, Barrino embarked on her first solo concert tour, Back to Me Tour in the fall of 2010.